 In the long term:

 An on-demand CIO provides a remunerative solution to all your problems related to IT since they provide their expertise, but only for the hours that you need.
 The CIO can make the hard decisions with your IT budget and make it work better for you.
-Summed up, the on-demand CIO will help your company save and make more money by analyzing everything you do with IT and to provide the best business support possible (Ouwerkerk, 2016).
+Summed up, the on-demand CIO will help your company save and make more money by analysing everything you do with IT and to provide the best business support possible (Ouwerkerk, 2016).

 The first step is to understand the business and its goals.
 And once all this clear, the steps are based on: